santiagohermo/santiagohermo.github.io/_pages/home.md

 ---

 Welcome!
-I am a postdoctoral researcher at [University of Oslo](https://www.sv.uio.no/econ/english/) for the academic year 2024/25.
+I am a lecturer (assistant professor) at
-In September 2025 I will join [Monash University](https://www.monash.edu/business/economics) as an assistant professor (lecturer).
+[Monash University](https://www.monash.edu/business/economics), based in Melbourne, Australia.

 My research interests are in Labor and Urban Economics.
 I study how institutions, such as collective bargaining and minimum wage policies,